junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S5411)
 - 2019-09-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S5411)
 - 2019-09-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S5411)
+- 2019-09-11 — Message on Senate action sent to the House.
+- 2019-09-11 — Received in the House.
+- 2019-09-11 — Referred to the House Committee on Homeland Security.